 Analyzing Data in Social Science vs. Engineering: Key Differences to Keep In Mind

-This week, as I am wrapping up another semester in the applied social sciences, I have been revisiting some of the key challenges I faced over the last thirty months while transitioning from engineering to social science.
+This week, as I am wrapping up another semester in the applied social sciences, I have been revisiting some of the key challenges I faced while transitioning from engineering to social science.

-In this article, I discuss some key differences between typical engineering data and social data, and how these differences require different approaches for modeling and interpreting the results.
+In this article, I discuss some key differences between typical engineering and social data and how these differences require different quantitative modeling and interpretation approaches.

 ***Before we begin: neither all engineering data are experimental, nor all social data are non-experimental.
 Also, engineers do not always deal with data that follows from a law/theory.
 I am using simple (and perhaps too stereotypical) examples here for the sake of explaining the key points of this article***

-Let’s begin with Ohm’s law, a classic physics experiment that many of us conducted in high school.
+Let’s begin with Ohm’s law, a classic physics experiment many of us conducted in high school.
 Let’s revisit the law:

 Ohm’s law states that the current through a conductor between two points is directly proportional to the voltage across the two points.